-We're pleased to present to you the 2017 Annual Water Quality Report.
+We're pleased to present to you the 2018 Annual Water Quality Report.
 This report is designed to inform you about the water quality and our constant goal to provide you with a safe and dependable supply of drinking water.

-We have put together a table that reflects the water test results for the 2017 calendar year and have included terms and abbreviations to help you understand the table.
+We have put together a table that reflects the water test results for the 2018 calendar year and have included terms and abbreviations to help you understand the table.

 If you have any questions about this report or concerning your water quality, please contact Ralph Stewart, Borough Manager at the Bellefonte Borough Office, 236 West Lamb Street, Bellefonte, PA or call 814-355-1501.
-You may also direct inquiries concerning our water system to the Bellefonte Borough Authority, which meets the 1st Tuesday of each month at 6:00 p.m. in Council Chambers at the Bellefonte Borough building.
-The Bellefonte Borough Authority is responsible for setting rates and policy for the system.

-The sources of drinking water (both tap and bottled water) include rivers, lakes. streams, ponds, reservoirs, springs and wells.
+You may also direct inquiries concerning our water system to the Bellefonte Borough Authority, which meets the 1st Tuesday of each month at 6:00 p.m. in Council Chambers at the Bellefonte sources drinking water (both tap and bottled water) include rivers, lakes. streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water included:
+Contaminants that may be present in source water include: